 The next step is to add to what you’ve got, and at the same time keep aside an emergency fund – so you don’t have to break into your Super during an unforeseen event.

 If you’d like to know more about managing money and investing for the novice, please see my book How to Control Your Financial Destiny.
 (You really don’t need to know anything about finance to understand it).

 This post has been written as an educational tool, so it may not be appropriate for your individual circumstances.
-Consult a gifted and qualified financial adviser before making a financial decision.
+Consult a qualified financial adviser before making a financial decision.